Technigo/project-music-releases-vite/instructions.md

 ## External Routing:

-- When you click on the album, it should link to the album's external URL in the data
+- When you click on the album name, it should link to the album's external URL in the data
-- When you click on an artist, it should link to the artist's external URL in the data
+- When you click on an artist name, it should link to the artist's external URL in the data

 ### Your page should be responsive: